ceballiure/ansible-role-torrc/README.md

 break its concealability and potentially reveal its IP/TCP address.
 **If you are running multiple relays, you MUST set this option.**
 - `torrc_exit_relay: false`
+Set true if you want your relay to be an exit, with the default exit policy (or whatever exit policy you set below).
+(If `torrc_reduced_exit_policy`, `torrc_exit_policies`, or `torrc_ipv6_exit` are set, relays are exits.
+If none of these options are set, relays are non-exits.)
 - `torrc_ipv6_exit: false`
+Set true if you want your relay to allow IPv6 exit traffic.
+(Relays do not allow any exit traffic by default.)
 - `torrc_reduced_exit_policy: false`
+Set true if you want your relay to be an exit, with a reduced set of exit ports.
 - `torrc_exit_policies: []`
 - `torrc_bridge_relay: false`
 - `torrc_publish_server_descriptor: true`